 Previous work had supposed that spatial patterns in AGB in Amazon forests were mediated by a positive association between woody NPP and stem mortality rates inducing reductions in AGB.
 In contrast, the scientists found that woody NPP and stem mortality are not correlated and, instead, that spatial variability in AGB is controlled primarily by stem mortality (not woody biomass loss).

-Understanding the processes that determine above-ground biomass (AGB) in Amazonian forests is important for predicting the sensitivity of these ecosystems to environmental change and for designing and evaluating dynamic global vegetation models (DGVMs).
-AGB is determined by inputs from woody net primary productivity (NPP) and the rate at which carbon is lost through tree mortality.
-Here, we test whether two direct metrics of tree mortality (the absolute rate of woody biomass loss and the rate of stem mortality) and/or woody NPP, control variation in AGB among 167 plots in intact forest across Amazonia.
-The observations show that stem mortality rates, rather than absolute rates of woody biomass loss, are the most important predictor of AGB, which is consistent with the importance of stand size structure for determining spatial variation in AGB.
+Understanding the processes that determine AGB in Amazonian forests is important for predicting the sensitivity of these ecosystems to environmental change and for designing and evaluating dynamic global vegetation models (DGVMs).
+AGB is determined by inputs from woody NPP and the rate at which carbon is lost through tree mortality.
+Here, the scientists test whether two direct metrics of tree mortality (the absolute rate of woody biomass loss and the rate of stem mortality) and/or woody NPP control variation in AGB among 167 plots in intact forest across Amazonia.
+The observations show that stem mortality rates, rather than absolute rates of woody biomass loss, are the most important predictor of AGB, which is consistent with the importance of stand-size structure for determining spatial variation in AGB.
 The relationship between stem mortality rates and AGB varies among different regions of Amazonia, indicating that variation in wood density and height/diameter relationships also influences AGB.
-In contrast to previous findings, we find that woody NPP is not correlated with stem mortality rates and is weakly positively correlated with AGB.
-The spatial pattern maps of mortality, net primary productivity and above-ground biomass (AGB), as well as the underlying mechanisms controlling these patterns provide key benchmark targets for DGVMs in Amazonia.
+In contrast to previous findings, the study finds that woody NPP was not correlated with stem mortality rates and is weakly positively correlated with AGB.
+The spatial pattern maps of mortality, NPP, and AGB, as well as the underlying mechanisms controlling these patterns, provide key benchmark targets for DGVMs in Amazonia.

 Los Alamos National Laboratory